ScriptBasic/WinPBX/docs/CDicObj Class.md

 FUNCTION GetLastResult () AS HRESULT
 ```

+# <a name="HashVal"></a>HashVal

 Returns the hash value for a specified key in the associative array.

-Returns the last result code.

 ```
 FUNCTION HashVal (BYREF cvKey AS CVAR) AS CVAR